adlnet/xAPI-Spec/xAPI-About.md

 This specification is split into three parts.
 Part one is this introduction.
 It offers some background, high-level summaries and direction on how to read the rest of the specification.

-Part two of this specification defines a data model for various data objects that are transferred between systems.
+Part two of this specification defines a data model for various data objects that are used in this specification.
 The most significant object within the xAPI data model is the Statement object.
 This specification defines the properties of the Statement object (including "Actor", "Verb", "Object", "Result", and "Context") and the rules of syntax for the values of those properties and how they are represented.
-This part helps to ensure that systems implementing the specification follow a consistent data structure.
+This part helps to ensure that services implementing the specification follow a consistent data structure.

-Part three of this specification sets out the transfer methods that must be used when communicating information about learning experiences between programs that adhere to the specification.
+Part three of this specification sets out the transfer methods that must be used when communicating information about learning experiences between services that adhere to the specification.
 This includes the format of requests and the expected responses.
-Note that the systems storing or retrieving records need not be Activity Providers.
-LRSs can communicate with other LRSs, or systems. xAPI follows the guidelines of the REST software architecture style, and as such data is transferred via HTTP requests and responses.
-Part three also defines security methods allowing for the trusted exchange of information between the Learning Record Store and trusted sources.
+Note that communication in xAPI is not restricted to an LRS receiving data from "content".
+LRSs can communicate with services ranging from Learning Record Producers to Learning Record Consumers to other LRSs. xAPI follows the guidelines of the REST software architecture style, and as such data is transferred via HTTP requests and responses.
+Part three also defines security methods allowing for the trusted exchange of information between the Learning Record Store and trusted services.

 <a name="def-must-should-may"></a>
 ### 2.1 MUST / SHOULD / MAY